Tel: 07564 010847 or 01962 458428

 ✓ Dedicated workshop

 Brio Carpet Care provides fine rug cleaning and care.
-We specialise in full immersion rug cleaning, the most thorough rug cleaning process for hand made rugs.
+We specialise in full immersion rug cleaning, the most thorough rug cleaning process for Persian and Oriental rugs.

-With a dedicated rug cleaning workshop and a drying room, we have the right equipment and knowledge to deep clean any rug from antique handmade ones to modern rugs.
+With a dedicated rug cleaning workshop and a drying room, we have the right equipment and knowledge to deep clean any rug from antique handmade ones wool, silk or cotton to modern rugs (viscose, rayon, art silk)

 Most rugs are cleaned offsite in our rug cleaning workshop.
 With a 20m2 dusting area, a 40m2 wash floor, and a dedicated drying room, our rug cleaning unit has the perfect conditions for the most thorough clean your valuable rugs can have.

 Our rug cleaning process in 9 steps

-Our rug cleaning process begins with a thorough assessment to determine the type of rug (hand knotted or machine made), fibre type (natural like wool, cotton, silk, jute etc or man-made like nylon, polypropylene, etc), known stains or problem areas.
+Our rug cleaning process begins with a thorough assessment to determine the type of rug (hand-knotted or machine-made), fibre type (natural like wool, cotton, silk, jute viscose etc or man-made like nylon, polypropylene, etc), known stains or problem areas.
 We also test for dye stability to assess the risk of colour run.
 Based on all this information, we decide on the most appropriate rug cleaning method

 Often overlooked, dusting is a vital step in the rug cleaning process.
 Natural rug fibres are great at hiding dirt, grit and dust particles.
 We remove them before starting the wet cleaning process by placing the rugs face down onto dusting grids and gently beating the back with a dedicated mechanical machine.
 This thorough dusting procedure removes all foreign particles from deep down the rug pile.